iamkirankumaryadav/Library/Data Science/EDA.md

 ```

 ### 5. Feature Engineering:
-- Explore and create new features from the existing feature to enhance the predictive power of the data.
+- Explore and create new features from the existing features to enhance the predictive power of the data.
-- FE involves transformation, scailing, binning and creating derived features based on domain knowledge.
+- FE involves transformation, scaling, binning and creating derived features based on domain knowledge.

 ```python
 # Create new feature by binning an existing feature: